Have you been dreaming of a relaxing break? Don’t forget to secure Travel Insurance for your atrial fibrillation.

 If you live with atrial fibrillation (A-fib), chances are that you’re often worried about travelling in case any symptoms such as tiredness, dizziness, or shortness of breath were to strike.
 However, like everyone else, you should be able to relax without worry.
-Having Travel Insurance that covers your atrial fibrillation will provide you with peace of mind.
+Having atrial fibrillation Travel Insurance that covers any potential symptom will provide you with peace of mind.

 Atrial fibrillation is a cardiac condition characterised by an irregular and often excessively fast heartbeat.
-Your heart rate should be regular and between 60 and 100 beats per minute when you are resting.
+Atrial Fibrillation is classed as a pre-existing medical condition and should be declared when taking out Travel Insurance, failure to do so could leave you paying out of pocket for any medical emergencies abroad or if you need to cancel your trip due to your condition.
+For most people, your heart rate should be regular and between 60 and 100 beats per minute when you are resting.
 When you have atrial fibrillation, your resting heart rate can often exceed 140 beats per minute.
+It’s essential to accurately disclose your atrial fibrillation and any other pre-existing conditions to your Travel Insurance provider to ensure that you are fully covered.

-There are varying types of atrial fibrillation, but no matter which type you have, you still need to declare it to your insurers and get Travel Insurance that covers it.
+There are varying types of atrial fibrillation, but no matter which type you have, you still need to declare it to your insurers and get the best Travel Insurance with atrial fibrillation cover for you and your travel requirements.

 - Paroxysmal Atrial Fibrillation – Sporadic episodes in a 48 hour period.